MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image041.png)

-1. On the “Connections” view, click **+New**
+1. On the “Connections” view, select **+New**

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image042.png)

 1. On the “New data connection” wizard:

      1. Select **Activity data** from data type screen
      1. Choose **Purchased electricity** from the Activity data drop down list
-     1. Click **Next** when finished
+     1. Select **Next** when finished

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image043.png)

 1. On the “Choose connector” page:

      1. Select “**Excel**”
-     1. Click “**Next**” when finished
+     1. Select “**Next**” when finished

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image044.png)

 1. A new dialog will open for Power Query.
 On the Power Query dialog:

-     1. Click “**Upload file**”
+     1. Select “**Upload file**”
-     1. Click “**Browse**”
+     1. Select “**Browse**”

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image045.png)

 1. On the file selection window, browse to the location of the excel files the downloaded.

      1. Select the “**Fleet Vehicles Miles Driven Wide World Importers - 2021.xlsx**” file
-     1. Click “**Open**”
+     1. Select “**Open**”

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image046.png)

 1. Once the file is uploaded, the Connection credentials automatically selects the previous connection for authentication.
-Click “**Next**”
+Select “**Next**”

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image047.png)

 1. On “Choose data” page of the Power Query wizard:

      1. Select the “**Miles Driven**” sheet
-     1. Click “**Transform data**”
+     1. Select “**Transform data**”

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image048.png)

     On the “Transform data” page of the Power Query wizard, various data and column transformations can be performed.
 This will allow the adjusting of data types, column mappings updates, and even perform advanced transformations familiar with in Power Platform Dataflows or Power BI Datasets.

 1. In this scenario, Reed will need to map the columns from the spreadsheet to the columns in Microsoft Sustainability Manager.
-To do this click on Map to entity in the upper right corner of the dialog window.
+To do this select Map to entity in the upper right corner of the dialog window.

     ![Graphical user interface, application Description automatically generated](./Images/Lab02/L02_image049.png)

 1. On the “Map to CDM entity” dialog window we need to:

      1. Select the table name, “**Purchased energy**”
      1. Select “**Auto map**” to allow any automatic mappings to occur
      1. Contractual Instrument Type was “Not mapped”, hence Reed selects “**Contracted firm**” from the list of options in the “Query output column”
      1. Energy Provider name was “Not mapped”, select “**Provider**” from the list of options in the “Query output column”
-     1. When finished, click “**OK**”
+     1. When finished, select “**OK**”

     ![Graphical user interface, table Description automatically generated](./Images/Lab02/L02_image050.png)